ReaTeam/ReaScripts/README.md

 # ReaScripts
 Collection of scripts written for Cockos Reaper.
 This repo is currently (nov 2015) building.
-That says, in the future structure could be changed a lot.
+Future structure could be changed a lot.
 Temporary thread placed [here](http://forum.cockos.com/showthread.php?t=169127)

 Source code is taken from: